 Every penny raised from the sale of the ceramic butterflies will go straight to The Donna Louise Hospice, supporting hugely important causes, including the recent expansion of The Donna Louise to provide care and support for teens as they become adults.

-KMF Group is among the project partners and manufacturing thousands of stainless-steel butterflies to complement the ceramic butterflies on the Taking Flight art installation.
+KMF Group is one of several project partners manufacturing thousands of stainless-steel butterflies to complement the ceramic butterflies on the Taking Flight art installation.
 Also, KMF's Chris Mobley has played a significant role in actively designing and managing the manufacture of the structural dome that will house the ceramic and stainless-steel butterflies at Trentham Estate.

 "KMF has helped with a number of strands of the project, initially helping with the fundraising and asking the local business community to support the butterflies project.
 We have been part of a small working party to ensure that the product is manufactured to the best quality standard and manufactured by world-leading partners in Johnson Tiles and Wade Ceramics.
 But our main focus has been on the installation of the structure that will display the butterflies, working very closely with The Trentham Estate, Gladman Developments, Patera Engineering and PM Training.

 The Butterflies project has many valuable facets.
-It will raise much-needed and significant funds for the hospice to continue and develop the care that it offers to the children, young people and their families and by being showcased with a landmark art installation in such a fantastic, prominent location, the Butterflies will raise the public profile of The Donna Louise and will help the hospice to create long term relationships with local businesses and the local community."
+It will raise much-needed and significant funds for the hospice to continue and develop the care that it offers to the children, young people and their families.
+As a landmark art installation in such a fantastic, prominent location, the Butterflies will raise the public profile of The Donna Louise and will help the hospice to create long term relationships with local businesses and the local community."

 Butterflies represent endurance, change, hope and life.
 They are often a symbol of fragile and short lives – much like the lives of the children and young people at The Donna Louise, whose precious time is cut short by illness.